-A. It sounds like your dog has you well-trained.
+Q. My dog barks anytime my husband and I speak to each other, or when I am having a conversation with someone else.
+He will only stop barking when I tell him to stop or look at him, but as soon as I start talking, he barks again.
+Help!A. It sounds like your dog has you well-trained.
 He’s learned that if he barks, eventually you’ll take your attention away from the person you’re talking to and pay attention to him.
 It may seem odd, but scolding him or telling him to be quiet is a reward for your dog.
 From his perspective it makes sense: Your conversation draws attention away from him, and even negative attention is better than no attention at all.

 Every moment we spend with our dogs we are actually training them, often without even being aware of it.
 Your dog has inadvertently been trained to bark, because when he barks you reward him by looking at him and talking to him.
 The best way to change behavior that is done to get your attention, particularly disruptive behavior like barking, is to ignore it rather than reward it.